sparkartgroup/qa-deployer/README.md

  - `auth` - An object with the Modulus account's `username` and `password`.
  - `project` - The Modulus project where to upload the package.
 If the project is missing, it will be automatically created.
 Optional, defaults to the current directory name.
  - `include_modules` - Whether to upload the `node_modules` folder.
 Optional, defaults to `false`.
+ - `env` - An object with environment variables and their values to be set in the Modulus environment.

 ### s3-static-website ###